ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step5.md

 To be able to connect to the application from our workstation we need to expose the application to the external network.

 1. From the `Workloads --> Applications` view, click on the settings wheel under the `ACTION` column for the `cusotmerorderservices` application and select `Expose`.
-2. Fill in Expose Method, Port and Target port.
+2. Fill in Expose method, Port and Target Port.
 The other fields can be left blank or as default values

-    * Expose Method: ClusterIP
+    * Expose method: ClusterIP
     * Port: 80
     * Target Port: 9080

+ 3. Click `Expose`.

 #### Validate application (GUI)

-1. From the `Workloads --> Application` view, locate the application and click on the application name.
+1. From the `Workloads --> Application` view, locate the application and click on the application name, customerorderservices.
 2. In the Application Overview page, locate the `Expose Details` section.
 3. Click on the `access 80` endpoint link.
 4. In the new web broswer tab that opens, append `CustomerOrderServicesWeb/` to the URL, resulting in a URL similar to this: